aviz85/school_manage/README.md

-# School Management System - Server Side (Part 2)
+# School Management System - Server Side (Part 3)

 ## Overview

-This is the second phase of a school management system built using the Django framework.
-We've expanded on the initial data models and admin interface by implementing our first feature: adding new students to the system.
+This is the third phase of a school management system built using the Django framework.
+We've expanded on the previous implementation by adding user authentication, a messaging system, and improving the overall user interface.

 ## Current Implementation

 - Basic data models for the school system
 - Django admin interface configuration
+- User authentication (login/logout)
+- Add Student feature
-- "Add Student" feature
+- Add Teacher feature
+- Messaging system
+- Improved UI with a responsive design

 ## Models